-Need to access files on home computer from work
+Need to access files on the home computer from work

 How do I access files from a home computer?

-There are many scenarios that we need to access files or transfer files on a home computer from work, for instance, the above example or the one who has multiple devices need to access files.
-In the next part, I will explain to you how to access files on your home computer from work or access home computer files from office.
+There are many scenarios in which we need to access files or transfer files on a home computer from work, for instance, the above example or the one who has multiple devices need to access files.
+In the next part, I will explain to you how to access files on the home computer from work or access home computer files from office.

 Method 1.
 Desktop sharing software

 As free and secure software, AnyViewer is not only a screen-sharing software but also lets you access your computer’s files remotely.
-Whether in personal use or commercial use, AnyViewer can give you an immersive experience.
+Whether for personal use or commercial use, AnyViewer can give you an immersive experience.
 You can control the remote PC just like control your own PC.
-Sometimes, it nearly can make you forget that you are remotely controlling another PC.
 Furthermore, it’s also workable for Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2, enabling you to remote into PCs or Servers, anywhere, anytime over the internet.

 Method 2.
 Online Backup Services